zelebwr/Pelatihan-Linux-2025/README.md

 >       ```
 >       Where the '-l' flag is for ls command use a long listing format.

-## 8. Show the background running process of the plsrunmeiam
+## 8. Show the background running process of the _plsrunmeiamnotmalwarefr_

-For showing the background running process of the plsrunmeiam file, you can imagine it as the same as using the task manager in windows but in terminal.
+For showing the background running process of the _plsrunmeiamnotmalwarefr_ file, you can imagine it as the same as using the task manager in windows but in terminal.
 You could achieve this by using the following command:

 ```bash